-Ms. Smythe serves on the Board of Directors of the Levitt Pavillion Memphis, the Board of Artistic Advisors to the Salvation Army Kroc Center, The City of Memphis Youth Guidance Commission and the Cooper Young Business Association.
-She served on the Arts Education Panel as part of a Rhodes College educational psychology project and has twice won the Tennessee Governor's School award for excellence in teaching.
+Ms. Smythe served on the Board of Directors of the Levitt Pavillion Memphis, the Board of Artistic Advisors to the Salvation Army Kroc Center, The City of Memphis Youth Guidance Commission and remains on the Cooper Young Business Association.
+She served on the Arts Education Panel as part of a Rhodes College educational psychology project and has three times won the Tennessee Governor's School award for excellence in teaching.
 She has been a speaker and presenter at the National Arts Marketing conference, speaking to the New Ballet program model.
 In 2010, New Ballet was selected by NBC and the TODAY show as one of five recipients of the Lend a Hand series which looks to recognize highly effective but "under the radar" non-profits.
 New Ballet was selected specifically for it's work in Arts Education that bridges socio-economic class, race and gender.
 She has been trained in Ruby Payne's Bridges Out of Poverty and Breaking the Cycle of Poverty.

-New Ballet Ensemble is a member of the National Guild Community Schools of the Arts where Ms Smythe serves on the Board of Trustees and has led the Dance Round Table (Boston 2011, Dallas 2012 and Chicago, 2013).
+New Ballet Ensemble is a member of the National Guild Community Schools of the Arts where Ms. Smythe serves on the Board of Trustees and has led the Dance Round Table (Boston 2011, Dallas 2012 and Chicago, 2013).
 She plays an active role in Americans for the Arts and the Arts Action Fund.